You've built a Node.js app and now it's ready to face the world. That means you'll have to deploy it to a production environment.

-When I'm deploying a Node.js application with Docker, I don't use PM2 as most of its benefits are replaced by Docker.
+When I'm deploying a Node.js application with Docker I don't use PM2 as most of its benefits are replaced by Docker.

-You can view systemd as the "root" process manager.
+You can view systemd as the main process manager.
 If you're using a process manager such as PM2 or Docker, they themselves are managed by systemd.
 Systemd is the first process started by the Linux kernel on system startup, and it's in charge of starting all other processes.

 Systemd is a bit daunting to learn if you're unfamiliar with system administration.
 Nonetheless, using systemd is a great way to learn about DevOps and becoming more comfortable using Linux.
 This old but still relevant article shows you how to use systemd with Node.js.